jzc-2007/tpu_manager/README.md

 tpu run v2-32-p1 lyy dir=2 tag=bird # run the job in working directory 2
 ```

+The `run` command will ask you whether to reapply when the TPU is preempted.
+You can also add flag `-apply` to avoid asks.

 #### monitor jobs
 If the TPU is a preemptible TPU, ``tpu run`` will **auto-rerun when GRPC**, and will **auto-reapply and rerun** when preempted.
 The ``tpu run`` command will open a monitor window to monitor all the jobs you have, and you can also use